getgrav/grav-learn/pages/01.basics/07.getting-help/docs.md

 If you find a bug, have a general question or even want to contribute to the Grav project as a whole, you can use the [Grav GitHub Issues tracker](https://github.com/getgrav/grav/issues).
 We are very diligent about responding to issues posted here and it can provide a useful way to start a conversation with us.
 If you have a specific issue with one of our plugins, themes or skeletons you can also submit an issue on that repository.

-## Chat on Gitter.im
+## Chat on Slack

-You can **chat with us live** on [Gitter.im](https://gitter.im/getgrav/grav).
-Gitter is a great new chat tool that is tightly integrated with GitHub.
-Once you have a free GitHub account, you can log in to the [web app](https://gitter.im/getgrav/grav) or download the [native application](https://gitter.im/apps) for your platform to connect to our Gitter Community.
-Just search for `getgrav/grav` to find us.
+You can **chat with us live** on [Slack](https://chat.getgrav.org).
+Slack has become synonymous with simple communication.
+We use it for our development team, and we have gotten lots of requests to move from our previous Gitter.im solution to Slack.
+Now we have!
+So join us there and get involved with the growing Grav community!